SimoneTiberi/IsoBayes_manuscript/README.md

 Please, install [singularity](https://docs.sylabs.io/guides/3.5/user-guide/quick_start.html#quick-installation-steps) before proceeding.
 Once Singularity has been installed, all the results (plots and tables) in the IsoBayes paper can be reproduce by following the next four steps:

-1 - download the input data required to perform the entire analysis:
+1 - download the singularity containers and the input data required to perform the entire analysis:
 ```shell
 wget https://github.com/SimoneTiberi/IsoBayes_manuscript.git
 cd IsoBayes_manuscript